King of Bhutan: Voluntary and involuntary abdication

 The Constitution provides substantive and procedural law for two paths of abdication for reigning monarchs: voluntary and involuntary.
 As stated above, the king may relinquish the exercise of royal prerogatives, and such relinquishment may be temporary.

-The Constitution provides that the king must abdicate the throne for wilful violations of the Constitution or for suffering permanent mental disability.
+The Constitution provides that the king must abdicate the throne for willful violations of the Constitution or for suffering permanent mental disability.
 Either must be upon a motion passed by a joint sitting of Parliament.
 The motion for abdication must be tabled for discussion at a joint sitting of Parliament (presided by the chief justice of Bhutan) if at least two-thirds of the total number of the members of Parliament submits such a motion stating its basis and grounds.
 The king may respond to the motion in writing or by addressing the joint sitting of Parliament in person or through a representative.

 If, at such joint sitting of Parliament, at least three-fourths of the total number of members of Parliament passes the motion for abdication, then such a resolution is placed before the people in a National Referendum to be approved or rejected.
 If the National Referendum passes in all the Dzongkhags in the Kingdom, the king must abdicate in favour of the heir apparent.